Avoiding knee replacement | Stem cell therapy and advanced knee osteoarthritis

 No one wants to produce inferior bone.
 Professor Tuhina Neog of Boston University School of Medicine, published her research in the journal Therapeutic advances in musculoskeletal disease in which she describes the “Clinical significance of bone changes in osteoarthritis.”
 Here are some of the points made:

 - There is mounting evidence that degenerative wear and tear of the subchondral bone (bone under the cartilage) plays a much more important role in osteoarthritis than thought.

 - Surgical specimens from persons with osteoarthritis have demonstrated that subchondral bone changes, including subchondral bone attrition which is a flattening or depression of the subchondral bony surface, are common.
 (Which also makes knee replacement tricky if the bone is subpar).

 Further, in its desire to quickly repair and remodel itself to meet the challenges of degenerative joint disease, the bone increases its turnover rate and produces a far inferior bone with less mineralized than normal bone.

 With alterations in its properties, subchondral bone may be less able to absorb and dissipate energy, thereby increasing forces transmitted through the joint and predisposing the articular surface to deformation.
 It has been proposed that these changes in the subchondral bone could adversely affect the biomechanical environment of the overlying cartilage, predisposing the cartilage to subsequent loss of integrity.(1)

-In examining this and other research it is easy to see why doctors around the world have focused their attentions on the challenges of repairing and regenerating osteochondral defects (the bone on bone phenomena and accompanying bone destruction in osteoarthritic joints) by controlling the body’s inflammatory response to healing.
+In examining this and other research it is easy to see why doctors around the world have focused their attention on the challenges of repairing and regenerating osteochondral defects (the bone on bone phenomena and accompanying bone destruction in osteoarthritic joints) by controlling the body’s inflammatory response to healing.
 This is a remarkable transformation away from joint replacement.